Whip up a gooey, buttery Neiman Marcus Cake with yellow cake mix, cream cheese, eggs, butter, and powdered sugar. Pure comfort in every bite!

 Let me tell you about the first time I made this Neiman Marcus Cake.
 It was for a church potluck—you know, one of those “bring your best dish or be judged silently” affairs.
 I was already stressed because my usual go-to, the infamous layered Jell-O salad, had bombed the month before (someone’s kid said it “wiggled funny,” and that was that).
 So I needed a win.

-I remembered my aunt Linda raving about this Neiman Marcus Cake.
+That said, I remembered my aunt Linda raving about this Neiman Marcus Cake.
 She said it was “idiot-proof,” and hey, I’ve been known to test the limits of that statement.
-So I baked it the night before, and my kitchen smelled like what I imagine heaven does… if heaven serves melted butter and vanilla as a welcome drink.
+Because of that, I baked it the night before, and my kitchen smelled like what I imagine heaven does… if heaven serves melted butter and vanilla as a welcome drink.

 At the potluck?
-That cake vanished.
+In the end, that cake vanished.
 I’m talking—gone before the casserole lids came off.
 I swear, Sister Doris took two slices and stuffed one in her purse (but that’s between you and me).

 Why You’ll Love This Neiman Marcus Cake Recipe?